Srimeenakshi20/Inventory-Monitoring-at-Distribution-Centers/README.md

 • Model will be tuned and model with best hyper parameter will be identified and deployed

+## Platform
+• In this project AWS cloud platform will be used for model training and deployment
+• AWS Sagemaker is a dedicated services for machine learning model training purpose and this will be used to train the deep learning model
+• S3 will be used for data storage and training model storage
+• Model will be deployed using Endpoint services in AWS Optimal Sagemaker instance will be selected based on resource requirement and cost factor into consideration

 ## Solution requires following components
 - Image Source (Camera)
 - Algorithm to process the image – Convolutional Neural Network model
 - Platform – Cloud

+## Benchmark

+• Following result from silverbottlep is taken as benchmark result for model training https://github.com/silverbottlep/abid_challenge
+• The author has achieved an overall accuracy score of 56 % (Approx.) which will be considered as benchmark and this experiment will focus to achieve this

+## Model Performance and Result